-Children with ADHD show a pattern of inattention and/or hyperactivity and impulsivity that is more frequent and severe than is typical of a child their age.
+Children with Attention Deficit Hyperactivity Disorder show a pattern of inattention and/or hyperactivity and impulsivity that is more frequent and severe than is typical of a child their age.

 This pattern of behaviour must be observable both at home and at school.
 Children suffering from ADHD often fail to pay close attention to detail in their schoolwork or other tasks, and their work is often messy and completed in a hurry.
 They often find it hard to stick with tasks until they are finished, and may move quickly from one task to another.
 Children with ADHD often appear as if their mind is elsewhere, and that they are not listening to what is being said.

 These children are often fidgety, and have difficulty staying seated at school or while at the dinner table or watching TV.
 They often have difficulty playing quietly and seem to talk excessively.
 Children suffering from ADHD are often impatient, and have difficulty waiting their turn.
 They may make comments out of turn, interrupt others, grab objects from others, fail to listen to instructions and generally disrupt others.